yourlocalonion/additionalblocks/README.md

-# What is this?
+# Info
-This is a mod I started working on in 4/2/2023 Because I noticed there wasn't many Decoration mods out there for 1.19.2 (not that i know of).
+This is a mod I started working on in 4/2/2023 because I noticed there wasn't many decoration mods out there for 1.19.2 (not that i know of other than [Chipped](https://modrinth.com/mod/chipped), Check them out!).

-So I set out to make a Deco mod that's packed with tons of blocks (some will be functional too!), I will continue to Add content or Patch bugs until there are more Deco mods for 1.19.2.
+So I set out to make a deco mod that's packed with tons of blocks,

+I will continue to add content or patch bugs until there are more deco mods for 1.19.2.
-*fun fact: this was called additional blocks until my friend
-(BongCloudMaster) pointed that other mods have similar
-names.
-I may have some bugs due to (what i like to call) "The Great Renaming".
-Whoops!*

 # Where's the JAR?
 (the jar is the actual installable mod)

-Currently, there is no JARs for 2 reasons.
+Currently, there is no JARs for 3 reasons.

 1. Not enough content
-2. Ongoing tests for Compat and Bugs.
+2. Ongoing tests for compatibility with other mods and bugs.

-# How do I Contribute?
+3. ~~No Motivation (very common lmao)~~

+# Whats New:

-*todo: fill this in with steps*
+*todo: fill this in*